 That might have been when I realized it was actually time to let go.
 I also considered; what else could he possibly do to me?

 From an outside perspective, I realize how foolish it all seems.
-I remember being the girl that always said she would never stay with someone who cheated, because girls who stayed were foolish.
+I remember being the girl who always said she would never stay with someone who cheated, because girls who stayed were foolish.
 Then I was with someone who cheated, foolishly I had done that thing we all do when we know something is wrong but pretend everything’s okay anyway.
 Like it’s not gonna pop up again.
 I went from being in love to being in pain to being intoxicated to being done religiously for weeks.
 Weeks.
 How long have things been bad?
 Months.

 But I found it was time for letting go.

 Letting go to the lying and the sweet talk and the doubt.
 Letting go of what could’ve happened between you and her or you and me because I don’t want to know.
 Letting go because you took it too far.
-Letting go because there finally came a time when I had to chose between you and me.
+Letting go because there finally came a time when I had to choose between you and me.
 Letting go because I finally chose me.